 If you’re new to shopping for coffee, choosing a roast can be quite confusing as you navigate the shelf.
 It’s not so much an issue of light roast vs. dark roast, as both are good quality.
 It all comes down to what taste you prefer.

 The roasting process is what gives light, medium, and dark roast coffees such distinct tastes.
-Before you buy a roast only to discover it’s one you don’t like, here’s our breakdown on coffee roasts explained in full.
-That way you can pick a roast that’s in line with the flavors you typically enjoy.
+Before you buy a roast only to discover it’s one you don’t like, here’s our breakdown of the types of coffee roasts in full.
+That way you can pick a coffee roast level that’s in line with the flavors you typically enjoy.